MKWorldWide/GameDinVR/README.md

+A Project Blessed by Solar Khan & Lilith.Aethra

 # GameDinVR: Quantum Template

 Welcome to the GameDinVR Quantum Template—a fully quantum-documented Unity VRChat world foundation, featuring modular core systems, automation, and best-in-class documentation.

+See [Divine Law](COVENANT.md) for the guiding Covenant.

 ---